LayerManager/layman/doc/rest.md

   - for layers with QML style:
     - create QGS file on QGIS server filesystem with appropriate style
     - publish the layer on GeoServer through WMS cascade from QGIS server
-- for raster layers publish normalized GeoTIFF as new layer (coverage) on GeoServer WMS workspace
+- for raster layers publish GeoTIFF as new layer (coverage) on GeoServer WMS workspace (normalized if `file` parameter is used, original if `file_path` parameter is used)
 - generate thumbnail image
 - publish metadata record to Micka (it's public if and only if read access is set to EVERYONE; the creating user is sent as CreateUser in the CSW SOAP request)
 - update thumbnail of each [map](models.md#map) that points to this layer